wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

   - `~proxy.point.badtime`: Count of points blocked due to the timestamp (ex: older than 1 year).
   - `~proxy.validationRegex.*.points-rejected`: The points rejected based on the whitelist/blacklist validation applied (using regex) at the Wavefront proxy.
   - `~proxy.jvm.fd_usage`: % of file descriptors in use per proxy.
 If this reaches close to 100% the proxy may have you should increase the uLimit on your system.
-  - `~proxy.jvm.garbage-collectors.*.time`: GC activity on the proxy JVM.
-Anything larger than 200ms here is probably a GC issue, anything near 1k ms indicates continuous full GCs in the proxy.
+  - `~proxy.jvm.garbage-collectors.*.time`: garbage collection (GC) activity on the proxy JVM.
+Anything larger than 200ms is a GC issue, anything near 1s indicates continuous full GCs in the proxy.
   - `~proxy.jvm.memory.heapMax/heapUsed`: Memory usage by the proxy process.
   - `~proxy.push.*.duration.duration.median`: Duration taken by points pushed from the proxy to reach to Wavefront.
 Can help identify network latency issues.
 You can also graph other percentiles.
   - `~proxy.points.*.received.lag.p99`: p99 difference between the timestamp on a point and the time that the proxy received it.
 High numbers may indicate back-filling old data, or clock drift in sending systems.